mitu-skillologies/LearnMachineLearning/README.md

 > "This repository can be cloned / edited and redistributed under Open Source Licence.
 Feel Free to Contribute with more Algorithms & Related Tricks"

+## SETUP
+Please follow the [link](http://mitu.co.in/py-ml-presentations/) to download the Presentations, that'll help you setup the eco-system required to run and visualise these programs

+##### Developer: Tejas Rawal, R&D at MITU Skillologies